-- Implant placement: After you’ve healed from your extraction, your surgeon will place your implant.
+- Implant placement.
+After you’ve healed from your extraction, your surgeon will place your implant.
 The implant is a metal post.
 It’s put into your jawbone and serves as the root for your replacement tooth.
-If your jawbone isn’t strong enough for an implant, the surgeon will perform a bone graft first.
+If your jawbone isn’t strong enough for an implant, the surgeon will perform a bone graft.
 After that heals, the surgeon will place your implant.

 Implants require multiple steps to the dentist.
 You’ll also need anesthesia for some of the procedures.
 These expenses drive up the costs.
 Dental insurance that covers implants can help lower your out-of-pocket costs.